 Report eye pain or vision problems to your doctor immediately.
 Blindness is a rare complication, but early treatment is needed to help prevent permanent damage to your eye.

 In a rare number of cases, people with AS may also develop psoriasis.
-Psoriasis is an autoimmune skin condition that causes red, scaly patches of skin.
+Psoriasis is an autoimmune skin condition that causes discolored, scaly patches of skin.

 These patches can appear anywhere on your body but are more common on the scalp, elbows, and knees.
 Sometimes, skin can blister or form lesions.
 Symptoms include itchiness, tenderness, burning, and stinging.
 Topical medications can help ease discomfort.

-Psoriatic arthritis (PsA) occurs in almost 30 percent of people with psoriasis.
-It can affect peripheral joints (the hands, knees, elbows, shoulders, and feet) as well as the spine.
+Psoriatic arthritis (PsA) occurs in almost 30% of people with psoriasis.
+It can affect peripheral joints (the hands, knees, elbows, shoulders, and feet) and the spine.

-The spinal involvement occurs in 25 to 70 percent of people with PsA.
+Spinal involvement occurs in 25–70% of people with PsA.
 In some instances, it’s hard to differentiate from AS.

 Some people with AS may develop anemia or general fatigue.
 A deficiency of red blood cells due to chronic inflammation or blood loss from inflammation in the intestine can cause it.